Consistory Seal

 The Legacy of J.H.
 Walker

-The Father of Ancient & Accepted Scottish Rite of Freemasonry, Prince Hall Affiliated in Georgia
+The Father of Ancient & Accepted Scottish Rite of Freemasonry, Prince Hall Affiliation in Georgia

-John Henry Walker was a man of vision, enterprise, and uncommon Masonic devotion.
-A founder and Past Master of Central City Lodge No. 199 in Macon — later consolidated with Phoenix Lodge No. 12 during the Great Depression and known today as Central City Lodge No. 12 — Walker distinguished himself not only as a respected businessman, but as a tireless architect of the Craft’s expansion in this jurisdiction.
+A founder and Past Master of Central City Lodge No. 199 in Macon, GA, which later consolidated with Phoenix Lodge No. 12 during the Great Depression and is known today as Central City Lodge No. 12, J. H. Walker distinguished himself not only as a respected businessman but as a tireless architect of the Ancient Craft’s expansion in the jurisdiction of Georgia.
+Through his leadership and dedication, he helped strengthen the foundations of Masonic work in Georgia and inspired others to carry forward the principles of Our Rite.

 Meetings: 4th Sunday at 4 PM